SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 - publish: publish the image to GitHub
 ```

 The container you are going to run is based on an image defined in the `Dockerfile` file, and the image must be built first.
-So invoke the `d` script with the "build" action.
+So you can invoke the `d` script with the "build" action.

 Here's the invocation, and the sort of output that you should see:

 ```
 $ ./d build